Keith2510/s418173_Computational-Evaluation-of-RANS-Models-in-Predicting-Jet-Blast-Effects/README.txt

      - The script requires user input for the inlet (cylinder outlet) and for specifying the dimensions of both the cylinders and the domain.

 2. **MATLAB Scripts**
-   - This folder contains MATLAB scripts for performing various analyses related to the jet blast simulations, including hazardous zone calculations, iteration studies, and mesh independence studies.
+   - This folder contains MATLAB scripts for performing various analyses related to the jet blast simulations including hazardous zone calculations, iteration studies and mesh independence studies.
 The scripts included are:

    - `Hazardous_Zone.m`:
      - Calculates the hazardous region around the jet based on a specified velocity limit.